CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ## Performance
 * Baseline: `cornell6`, 200*200, scan block size 64
 * Scan:
-  * Optimize occupacy: block size
+  * Occupacy with block size
-    * Block size needs to be 2^n: pick 128, 33.3% -> 41.28%
+    * Block size needs to be 2^n: pick 128, occupacy 33.3% -> 41.28%
-  * Optimize occupacy: register counts (44)
+  * Occupacy with register counts
     * Wasn't able to reduce register count, but reduced execution time
       * Remove shorthand variable for `threadIdx.x`: no effect (should have used one less register)
       * Store `threadIdx-1` to avoid repetitive calculations: no effect on registers, but reduced execution time from ~7700 to ~4000 microsec